Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable2.md

 ## Solder Raspberry Pi Hat (D)

 In order to prevent shorting out the Rapsberry Pi, we have designed a Pi Hat to attach to the top of the Pi.
 You will need to solder the PCB (printed circuit board) and verify its functionality.
 This is very important to complete before using GPIO pins.
+Be sure the diodes are facing in the correct direction to match the silkscreen.
+This will take a good chunk of time, so be sure to plan ahead.

 ## Raspberry Pi Setup (P)